3D Scanning and Printing¶

 Fused deposition modeling (FDM), also known as fused filament fabrication (FFF), or filament 3D printing, is the most widely used type of 3D printing at the consumer level, and the most recognizable for the average layperson, who may associate the broader concept of 3D printing with this ‘hot-glue gun’ method of building parts. -Formlabs.com

-The material will be delivered as rolls of wires and fed to the head of the printer.
+The material will be delivered as rolls of plastic filament and fed to the head of the printer.
 Inside the head, the plastic is molten and deposited through a fine hot nozzle onto the plate.
 The movement of the head in the x and y direction is computer controlled.
 The deposited material is cooled and becomes hard.
 The printer at our lab is a FDM printer.

 Advantages | Disadvantages |